 What exactly is a nurse practitioner?

-NPs have provided primary, acute and specialty healthcare to patients of all ages and walks of life for almost 50 years.
+NPs have provided care to patients of all ages and walks of life for almost 50 years.
 Millions of patients see nurse practitioners for their care, and that number is likely to grow.

 What kind of training does a nurse practitioner have?